-- 1. In this Act, unless the context otherwise indicates- - (i) "accredit" means the process of evaluation and recognition by the council of educational programmes offered by educational institutions relating to the architectural profession, and "accreditation" has a corresponding meaning; - (ii) "actively practise" means to practise on an ongoing basis in one of the categories contemplated in section 18, and includes a person qualified in the architectural profession who is employed by any sphere of government or an 10 educational institution; - (iii) "candidate" means a person who is registered in terms of section 19(2)(b); - (iv) "CBE" means the Council for the Built Environment established in terms of section 2 of the Council for the Built Environment Act, 2000; - (v) "committee" means a committee established in terms of section 17;(vi) "council" means the South African Council for the Architectural Profession - established by section 2; - (vii) "department" means the national department responsible for public works; - (viii) "disciplinary tribunal" means a tribunal appointed in terms of section 30; - (ix) "Minister" means the Minister responsible for public works; - (x) "prescribe" means prescribed by a rule made by the council under section 36, and "prescribed" has a corresponding meaning; - (xi) "professional" means a person who is registered in terms of section 19(2)(a); - (xii) "registered person" means a person registered under one of the categories referred to in section 18; 25 - (xiii) "registrar" means a person appointed as registrar under section 8(1)(a); - (xiv) "registration" means the process- - (a) of assessment of competency of applicants for the purpose of registration under this Act; and - (b) of entering the names of applicants who qualify into the register referred to in 30 section 11(c); - (xv) "rule" means a rule made and in force under this Act; - (xvi) "this Act" includes any notice, order or rule issued or made under this Act; and - (xvii) "voluntary association" means any voluntary association recognised by the council in terms of section 25.
-35
+1. In this Act, unless the context otherwise indicates-

+- (i) "accredit" means the process of evaluation and recognition by the council of 5 educational programmed offered by educational institutions r.elating to the landscape architectural profession, and "accreditation" has a corresponding meaning; - (ii) "actively practise" means to practise on an ongoing basis in one of the categories contemplated in section 18, and includes a person qualified in the 10 landscape architectural profession who is employed by any sphere of government or an educational institution; - (iii) "candidate "means a person who is registered in terms of section 19(2)(b); - (iv) "CBE" means the Council for the Built Environment established in terms of section 2 of the Council for the Built Environment Act, 2000; 15 - (v) "committee" means a committee established in terms of section 17; - (vi) "council" means the South African Council for Landscape Architectural Profession established by section 2; - (vii) "department" means the national department responsible for public works; - (viii) "disciplinary tribunal" means a tribunal appointed in terms of section 30; 20 - (ix) "Minister" means the Minister responsible for public works; - (x) "prescribe" means prescribed by a rule made by the council under section 36, and "prescribed" has a corresponding meaning; - (xi) "professional" means a person who is registered in terms of section 19(2)(a); - (xii) "registered person" means a person registered in one of the categories 25 referred to in section 18; - (xiii) "registrar" means the person appointed as registrar under section 8(a); - (xiv) "registration" means the process- - (a) of assessment of competency of applicants for the purpose of registration under this Act; and 30 - (b) of entering the names of the applicants who qualify into the register referred to in section 1 l(c); - (xv) "rule" means a rule made and in force under this Act;

+- (xvi) "this Act" includes any notice, order or rule issued or made under this Act: and - (xvii) "voluntary association" means any voluntary association recognised by the council in terms of section 25.

-Establishment of South African Council for the Architectural Profession
+Establishment of South African Council for the Landscape Architectural Profession

-2. There is hereby established a juristic person to be known as the South African Council for the Architectural Profession.
+2. There is hereby established a juristic person to be known as the South African Council for the Landscape Architectural Profession.